Special forces of Rhodesia

 The special forces of Rhodesia were elite units that formed part of the Rhodesian Army during the Rhodesian Bush War.
 From 1977 they reported directly to the Commander, Combined Operations Lieutenant General Peter Walls.

-The Rhodesian military considered two units to be special forces, the Special Air Service and the Selous Scouts.
-Combined Operations also considered the Grey's Scouts mounted infantry unit to be an elite unit, but it was not as well trained or effective as the SAS or Selous Scouts.
+The Rhodesian military considered two units to be special forces: the Special Air Service and the Selous Scouts.
+Combined Operations also regarded the Grey's Scouts mounted infantry unit as an elite unit, but it was not as well trained or effective as the SAS or Selous Scouts.
+The historian Charles D. Melson has written that the Army's specialist tracking units were related to the special forces.